Criminals & Underworld

 Attack.
 The bandit makes a Pistol or Shortswords attack.

-Replenish.
-The bandit gains 10 temporary hitpoints.
+Sharpshooter's Shot.
+The bandit uses or attempts to recharge its Sharpshooter's Shot ability.
 It can't take this action again until the start of its next turn.

 Sneak.
 The bandit moves up to half its movement and uses Hide.